Northern royal albatross: Conservation

 Northern royal albatrosses are listed as an endangered species by the IUCN, and they have an occurrence range of 64300000 km2, with a breeding range of 8 km2.
 6,500 to 7,000 pairs breed on the Chatham Islands annually along with 60 pairs at Taiaroa Head, for an estimated total of 20,000 birds, although this is a 2012 estimate.
-2022 estimate 17,000 birds.
-In 1985 their main breeding grounds on the Chatham Islands was badly damaged by a series of intense storms and the resulting lack of nesting material has lowered their breeding success.
+2022 estimates place the count at 17,000 birds.
+In 1985, their main breeding grounds on the Chatham Islands were badly damaged by a series of intense storms and the resulting lack of nesting material has lowered their breeding success.
 Chicks and eggs of birds breeding on the South Island have also been preyed upon by introduced species, such as cats, bottle flies, and stoats.
 Finally, longline fishing is the biggest threat to this bird, even though it has been reduced.

+In March 2024, a 10-day old albatross chick at the Taiaroa Head colony died after swallowing plastic brought to its nest by a parent.

 To help in the survival of this species, bird banding is underway, Taiaroa Head has predator control in effect during the breeding season, and there are no predators on the Chatham Islands.
-Enderby Island and Taiaroa Head are nature preserves, and the Department of Conservation had eradicated feral cattle, rabbits and mice from Enderby Island by 1993.
+Enderby Island and Taiaroa Head are nature preserves, and the Department of Conservation had eradicated feral cattle, rabbits, and mice from Enderby Island by 1993.
 Counting of individual birds has been made possible using 30-cm resolution imagery from the WorldView-3 satellite.

 Thanks to the efforts of L. E. Richdale, the colony on Taiaroa Head was protected by 1950.
 1972 saw the first formal guided viewing of their breeding area, since 2001 more than 100,000 people visit the Royal Albatross Centre annually to watch this species.
-It has become a tradition in Dunedin each year to chime the bells in the city's public buildings in celebration of the first bird to arrive back to the Taiaroa Head colony.
+It has become a tradition in Dunedin each year to chime the bells in the city's public buildings in celebration of the first bird to arrive back at the Taiaroa Head colony.